 Explore program planning and assessment principles currently used in the nonprofit sector.
 Gain the knowledge and skills necessary to create new programs and initiatives in a nonprofit organization by creating a plan for a new program from the research stage through evaluation.

-Required course materials: Field Guide to Nonprofit Program Design, Marketing and Evaluation, approx. $45+GST at the BookStore.
+Textbook (required): Field Guide to Nonprofit Program Design, Marketing and Evaluation, available at the BookStore.

 Introduction to Voluntarism in the Nonprofit Sector

 Volunteers donate over one billion hours to charities each year, a value of over $14 billion to Canada’s economy.
 It is imperative for nonprofit organizations to manage this valuable resource effectively.
 Find out how to plan an effective volunteer program, motivate volunteers, provide meaningful volunteer job development, and recruit, select and train volunteers.